tmssoftware/smartsetup/doc/source/guide/configuration.md

 Configuration in SmartSetup is done by editing a `tms.config.yaml` file.
 From the command line, you can just call `tms config` to open it in the default editor.
 From tmsgui, there is a "Configuration" button that you can press.

 {{#Note}}
 SmartSetup comes with no configuration file by default.
-To create it, you have to call `tms config` or equivalent.
+To create it, you have to call `tms config` from the command line or the equivalent in the GUI.
 Once it is created, you can just edit it with your editor of choice.
 {{/Note}}

 Here is how it looks in Visual Studio Code.